michaelpermyashkin/RCalendar/README.md

 # RCalendar
-A subscription based calendar for you groups
+A subscription based calendar for all of your groups